THIRTY SIX YEARS OF SERVING OUR COMMUNITY

 EVENT NEWS

-We are continuing this long running event to bring together local small businesses to network, present a short layout of who they are/what they do, and review the year’s calendar to see where events will be occurring and how to best optimize attendees.
+We are shifting this long running event into early 2026 to bring it back on track to bring together local small businesses to network, present a short layout of who they are/what they do, what assistance areas they need support in, and review the year’s calendar to see where events will be occurring and how to best optimize attendance.

 He Alo a He Alo — Papa Ola Lokahi